5) Service Configuration Utility

 Before making any modifications, backup your connection string: so that you can recover access to your database if something goes wrong.
 This contains the database connection parameters & the encryption key.

-WARNING: Please take great care when using this utility.
+WARNING: Please take care using this utility.

 It is not recoverable if lost or deleted.
 Without the encryption key you cannot access your database.